 Pick one or two premium, focal pieces to make this style work.
 Outerwear and sneakers are a good place to start.
 These are two things it’s good to invest in, so don’t worry about splashing out.

-Dress them down by layering with a pair of joggers and a crew-neck sweater or hoodie, finishing things off with some quality accessories, like a piece of leather luggage and a cashmere scarf.
+Dress them down by layering with a pair of sweatpants and a crew-neck sweater or hoodie, finishing things off with some quality accessories, like a piece of leather luggage and a cashmere scarf.

 You don’t need to be a fashion historian to know that jogging bottoms have their roots in athletics.
 Therefore it makes sense to pay homage and wear yours in a suitably sporty manner, albeit filtered through a style-minded lens.

 Think high-end labels like Reigning Champ, Hamilton And Hare, and Sunspel when shopping for your sweats.
 They should be slim-fitting, form-flattering and reassuringly thick.
-Apply this mindset to the rest of the pieces, too.
-And keep things tonal to stay true to the sportswear aesthetic.
+Apply this mindset to the rest of the pieces, and keep things tonal to stay true to the sportswear aesthetic.

 A zip-up hoodie or track jacket is an excellent option up top, while a polo tucked in at the waistband can lend things a slightly more dressed-up edge.
 Finish off with a pair of retro running shoes and you’re good to go.